 - To pay each hourly employee, enter the number of regular and overtime hours, plus any additional hours or money.

-- To pay salary employees, their “Pay?” box is automatically set to “Yes” and included in the payroll.
-You can change the “Pay?” box to “No” to prevent a salaried employee from receiving their regular pay.
+- To pay salary employees, their “Pay?” switch is automatically turned on and included in the payroll.
+You can turn off the “Pay?” switch to prevent a salaried employee from receiving their regular pay.
 You can check or uncheck the “Pay Salary” check box for all salaried employees at the top of the list.

 Note: All active “frequently used” Hours and Money Types appear the worksheet.
 To see more money or hours, choose “Show All Pay Types.”
 To change what appears here, go to Settings > Payroll Settings > Hours & Money Types and choose the Frequently Used Hour and Money types.
 To activate or inactivate hours or money, click “Edit” and check or uncheck the Active box.

 You have the option to tax money at the supplemental tax rate determined by the IRS.
 Check the Supplemental Flat Rate Tax checkbox that appears under the selected money type.
 For more information on taxes for supplemental pay, see “How to Tax Supplemental Pay.”

 Click “Save Entries” to save your changes at any time.

 To stop the payroll process and finish it later, click Save Entries.
 If you save this payroll and leave this page, you will see a “Continue Your Payroll” link on the Payroll left menu, reminding you to finish this payroll.
 You can also click “Clear Entries” to delete all your entries on this page and start over.